BrunoBonacci/mulog/doc/els-name-mangling.md

-# Attribute name mangling on ElasticSearch
+# Attribute name mangling on Elasticsearch

-ElasticSearch can ingest documents without the necessity to define a schema ahead of time.
+Elasticsearch can ingest documents without the necessity to define a schema ahead of time.

 It is generally a good idea to define a [Mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)
-(schema in ElasticSearch terms) for your indices.
+(schema in Elasticsearch terms) for your indices.

 A Mapping allows for better optimisations of your indexes.
-ElasticSearch is capable of inferring the Mapping if one is not provided explicitly.
+Elasticsearch is capable of inferring the Mapping if one is not provided explicitly.

-This capability makes very easy and quick to get started with ElasticSearch.
+This capability makes very easy and quick to get started with Elasticsearch.
 However, if the inferred type is incorrect it can lead to problems.

 For example, if you have a record for your Order as following: